nomelab/nomelab-academic/content/authors/H-Hutton/_index.md

 - Grad Students
 ---

-Hannah is a first-year PhD student in the Department of Nuclear Engineering and Radiological Sciences at the University of Michigan.
-She received her bachelor's degree in Engineering Science with a minor in Chemistry from Smith College in 2024.
-During her first few years at Smith, Hannah conducted research focused on exploring the impact of microplastics on silver nanoparticle uptake in filter feeders.
-She then completed an exchange program at Princeton, where she utilized AM technologies to incorporate super absorbent polymers into concrete to develop infrastructure for flood mitigation.
-She interned at the US Naval Research Laboratory in the summers of 2023 and 2024, working on RF cathode development and materials for hypersonic applications.
-After completing her PhD, Hannah hopes to work at either a National Lab or with NASA to develop better materials for fission-based propulsion and power systems.
+I am a first-year PhD student in the Department of Nuclear Engineering and Radiological Sciences at the University of Michigan.
+I received my bachelor's degree in Engineering Science with a minor in Chemistry from Smith College in 2024.
+My first few years at Smith I conducted research focused on exploring the impact of microplastics on silver nanoparticle uptake in filter feeders.
+I then completed an exchange program at Princeton where I utilized AM technologies to incorporate super absorbent polymers into concrete to develop infrastructure for flood mitigation.
+I interned at the US Naval Research Laboratory in the summers of 2023 and 2024 and worked on RF cathode development and materials for hypersonic applications.
+After my PhD, I hope to work at either a National Lab or with NASA to develop better materials for fission-based propulsion and power systems.